 Rethinking Home: Climate Change in New York and Samoa

 Communities in Samoa and New York both face challenges to home and homelands from the increasing severity of climate‐changed weather systems.
-Between September 2013 and July 2014, a group of Samoans and New Yorkers, with homes in coastal areas impacted by hurricanes, are working together to share and learn from their personal and community experiences of climate change.
+Between September 2013 and July 2014, a group of Samoans and New Yorkers, with homes in coastal areas impacted by hurricanes, worked together to share and learn from their personal and community experiences of climate change.

-Practical sessions in May and June 2014 are centering on the traditional house of Samoa and on rebuilding after Hurricane Sandy in Staten Island.
-The teams are keeping in touch with each other through discussions in Facebook and on the project’s blog (see link on this page).
-We will produce material for schools and other online resources.
-The project will create strong cross-cultural exchange and we feel it has strengthened participants’ personal resources for dealing with climate change.
+Practical sessions in May and June 2014 centered on the traditional house of Samoa and on rebuilding after Hurricane Sandy in Staten Island.
+The teams have kept in touch with each other through discussions in Facebook and on the project’s blog (see link on this page).
+We are now working on material for schools and a publication.
+The project has created a strong cross-cultural exchange and we feel it has strengthened participants’ personal resources for dealing with climate change.

 Rethinking Home: Climate Change in New York and Samoa was supported by Museum Connect, a grant program of the American Alliance of Museums made possible by the U.S Department of State's Bureau of Educational and Cultural Affairs.
 The Museums Connect grant program strengthens connections and cultural understanding between people in the United States and abroad through innovative year-long projects facilitated by museums.

 Climate change resources